isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-18-post-Bayam.md

 	<h4>Growing:</h4>
 <p>Bayam is a rapid grower and will produce more leaves if fed with high nitrogen fertilisers.
 Plants can be fertilised regularly two weeks after germination for a fuller crop. </p>
 <p>This plant can be grown incredibly close together with many plants in a small space.
 If plants are thinned out and given enough ventilation, they will grow thicker stems and will grow taller and bushier. </p>
 <p>Bayam plants will die after producing seeds.
-Prolong your harvest by pruning off flowers when they appear.</p>
+Prolong your harvest by <a href="https://staging.dmhtu0pi4p9u7.amplifyapp.com/page-index/horticulture-techniques/pruning/">pruning</a> off flowers when they appear.</p>
 	<br>
 </section>